-- Business cards– You will meet many current and future colleagues.
-Be prepared to hand them your business card so they will remember you.
-A good place to keep your business cards is behind your name tag in the plastic sleeve.
+- Business cards – You interact with many current and future colleagues.
+Be prepared to hand out business cards so you are remembered.
+A good place to keep business cards is in the plastic badge sleeve behind your name tag.

-- Day bag– Between early sessions and evening poster receptions, meeting days are long.
-As there are few opportunities to return to your hotel room during the day, bring a backpack or briefcase to carry items you need.
-These may include a portable charger, gum/mints, a meeting program, printed resumes, computer, cables, etc.
+- Day bag – Between early sessions and evening poster receptions, meeting days are long.
+As there are limited opportunities to return to your hotel room during the day, bring a backpack or briefcase to carry items you need.
+These may include a portable charger, gum/mints, meeting program, resumes, computer, cables, etc.

-- A notebook and pen– It may sound obvious, but make sure to have these on hand at all times.
+- Notebook and pen – Be sure to have these on hand at all times.

-- Name badge– Once you receive your badge at registration, be sure to keep it safe.
-You need it to access the session rooms and exhibit hall.
-There is a U.S. $30 charge for reprinting lost badges or tickets.
+- Name badge – Once you receive your badge at Registration, be sure to keep it safe.
+It is required to access session rooms and the exhibit hall.
+There is a USD $30 charge for reprinting lost badges or tickets.

 Choosing which sessions to attend

 Selecting which sessions to attend requires striking a balance between what you “should” attend, and what you would like to attend.
-Remember, this is your time, so spend it the way you prefer.
+Remember, this is your time, so spend it as you wish.

 It’s a good idea to go to a session when:

-After you decide what you must attend, have some fun deciding what else you want to see.
-Read the session descriptions during your open time blocks to determine if any are interesting or given by a mentor or favorite scientist.
-Keep a list of these sessions, but do not stress about definitively picking one over another.
-Conversations with other attendees may help you decide or influence you to attend something you had not considered.
+After deciding what you must attend, have fun deciding where else to spend your time.
+Review the talks taking place during your open time blocks to determine if any are interesting or given by a mentor or favorite scientist.
+Keep a list of these sessions, but don’t stress over definitively picking one over another.
+Conversations with other attendees may help you decide—or influence you to attend something you hadn’t considered.
 Another strategy is to find a buddy to attend a different session in the same time slot.
 Then meet up afterward to share feedback.

 Attending a session

 Only interested in the first speaker?
 Plan ahead and sit toward the back of the room.
-Feel free to leave early.
-However, if you do, be as quick and quiet as possible, and avoid blocking other attendees’ views.
-If you plan to attend the entire session, sit toward the front and middle of the room as people tend to cluster at the back.
+Feel free to leave early but be as quick and quiet as possible, and avoid blocking other attendees’ views.
+If you plan to attend the entire session, sit toward the front and middle of the room, as people tend to cluster at the back.

 If a symposium has a question and answer session, keep your question short.
-Do not preface your question with a long comment as this limits the time others have for their questions.
+Don’t preface your question with a long comment as this limits the time others have for their questions.
 You may want to briefly identify yourself and your institutional affiliation.
-As there is no microphone, speak up and project your question to the entire room.
+Since there is no microphone, speak up and project your question to the entire room.

 Please note, photography is not permitted in the technical session rooms.

-- Make sure your poster is the right size: Avoid onsite stress by ensuring that you are properly prepared.
+- Make sure your poster is the right size – Avoid onsite stress by being properly prepared.

-- Dress for success: A full suit may be somewhat formal for the poster sessions.
+- Dress for success – A full suit may be somewhat formal for poster sessions.
 Business casual clothing is a good idea.
-Be sure to wear comfortable shoes as you are on your feet for the entire two hours.
+Be sure to wear comfortable shoes as you are on your feet for the full two hours.

-- Have an “elevator” pitch: To pique the interest of your audience, prepare a short 15-20 second synopsis of your research.
-It should contain three vital bits of information:
+- Have an “elevator pitch” – To pique your audience’s interest, prepare a short 15-20 second synopsis of your research.
+Include three vital bits of information:

-- Practice makes perfect: Make sure that you:
+- Practice makes perfect – Make sure to:

 - Understand exactly what all the figures on the poster show.
 Be sure that you can explain them and their full implications.